CREATE Logo

-The CREATE Signal Library (CSL) Project CSL classes
+The CREATE Signal Library (CSL) CSL classes

 The CREATE Signal Library (CSL, pron. "sizzle") is a cross-platform general-purpose software framework for sound synthesis and digital audio signal processing.
 It is implemented as a C++ class library to be used as a stand-alone synthesis server, or embedded as a library into other programs.